Spotted Demon (bull): Season 2017

 Spotted Demon did not make the cut for the PBR World Finals this year.
 Later, Julio Moreno divulged that the bull had suffered an abscess in his foot.
 The abscess seriously affected his performance.
-When he got to the PRCA’s National Finals Rodeo (NFR), having treatment, he did better.
+When he got to the PRCA's National Finals Rodeo (NFR), having treatment, he did better.

 National Finals Rodeo

 Spotted Demon performed well here; one out was excellent, one was average.
-First he took on Jordan Spears and bucked him off in 2.20 seconds for a score of 45.00 points.
-Then he bucked off Trevor Resiste in 1.80 seconds for a score of 43.50.
+First, he took on Jordan Spears and bucked him off in 2.20 seconds for a score of 45.00 points.
+Then, he bucked off Trevor Reiste in 1.80 seconds for a score of 43.50.